Nicholas of Cusa: Life

 Upon his death, Nicholas's body was interred in the church of San Pietro in Vincoli in Rome, probably near the relic of Peter's chains; but it was later lost.
 His monument, with a sculpted image of the cardinal, remains.
 Two other tombstones, one medieval and one modern, also are found in the church.
 In accordance with his wishes, his heart rests within the chapel altar at the Cusanusstift in Kues.
 To this charitable institution that he had founded he bequeathed his entire inheritance; it still stands, and serves the purpose Nicholas intended for it, as a home for the aged.
 The Cusanusstift also houses many of his manuscripts.

+The Cusanus crater on the Moon was named after him.

 Philosophy

 Nicholas's De Docta Ignorantia ('Of Learned Ignorance') is an epistemological and metaphysical treatise.
 He maintains the finite human mind cannot fully know the divine, infinite mind ('the Maximum').
 Nonetheless, he holds that the human intellect can become aware of its limitations in knowing God and thus attain "learned ignorance".
 His theory shows the influence of neoplatonism and negative theology, and he frequently cites Pseudo-Dionysius the Areopagite.

 Nicholas was noted for his deeply mystical writings about Christianity.
 He wrote of the enfolding of creation in God and their unfolding in creation.
 He was suspected by some of holding pantheistic beliefs, but his writings were never accused of being heretical.
 Nicholas also wrote in De coniecturis about using conjectures or surmises to rise to better understanding of the truth.
 The individual might rise above mere reason to the vision of the intellect, but the same person might fall back from such vision.

 Theologically, Nicholas anticipated the implications of Reformed teaching on the harrowing of Hell (Sermon on Psalm 30:11), followed by Pico della Mirandola, who similarly explained the descensus in terms of Christ's agony.